 Brenda is a proud Colorado native from Cortez and moved to Denver in 2006.
 She enjoys both the country life as well as city living.
 Her favorite activities are fishing, camping, snowboarding, hiking, traveling and enjoying the many craft breweries of Colorado.
-Brenda lives in Highlands Ranch with her wife Carrie and their dog Jack.
+Brenda is married and lives in Highlands Ranch with their dog, Jack.

 Cyndi has been the patient care coordinator for our Highlands Ranch office since January 2014.
 She moved here from southern California in 1994 with her husband and two sons.
 She loves spending time with her friends and her family, especially her nine-year-old grandson, and is very excited about her new granddaughter!